-We live in a society that places great trust in technology and science to solve

-	our problems and fulfill our needs.
-However, science and technology alone cannot

-	provide us with a society that nourishes rather than destroys its surroundings.
+We live in a society that places great trust in technology and science to solve our problems and fulfil our needs.
+However, science and technology alone cannot provide us with a society that nourishes rather than destroys its surroundings.
 We need to switch to a more circular society.
-We will introduce you to the grand

-	challenges that need to be tackled to become a circular society and to the

-	Life’s Principles that are of use in the scoping and evaluation design phases of

-	a biomimicry design cycle.
+We will introduce you to the grand challenges that need to be tackled to become a circular society and to the Life’s Principles that are of use in the scoping and evaluation design phases of a biomimicry design cycle.

-	Bio Inspired Innovation (BII) is aimed at students with a Bachelor's degree in

-	Biological Sciences, who are interested in research and want to innovate

-	services, products, production systems, and design based on principles that have

-	evolved in nature.
-You will be the professional that contributes to the

-	transition to a circular economy with Bio Inspired Innovations.
-As the biologist

-	at the design table, you will address questions like 'how do plants absorb fine

-	particles?
-What can we learn from blood vessel systems in relationship to crowd

-	control and solutions for traffic jams?
-Or how can we make a building function

-	as a living organism or ecosystem?
+Bio-Inspired Innovation (BII) is aimed at students with a Bachelor's degree in Biological Sciences, who are interested in research and want to innovate services, products, production systems, and design based on principles that have evolved in nature.
+You will be the professional that contributes to the transition to a circular economy with Bio-Inspired Innovations.
+As the biologist at the design table, you will address questions like 'how do plants absorb fine particles?
+What can we learn from blood vessel systems in relationship to crowd control and solutions for traffic jams?
+Or how can we make a building function as a living organism or ecosystem?

 Potential Research Projects

 Examples of Minor Research Projects include exploring the use of microbes to clean silver.

 Acidithiobaccilus ferrooxidans is a bacterium which is commonly found in mines and can be used for bioleaching to harvest energy from metal sulfides.
 These bacteria can be used to clean the silver (sulfide) from the centrepiece by Wenzel Jamnitzer (1549, Rijksmuseum).